 FAT32 is used because defragfs only works on FAT32 volumes.

 To format a partition as NTFS, you can use fmt_ntfs.sh and use 32-bit executable udefragto defrag the files (E2B v1.83+)

-For best bootability, I strongly recommend you create a small (hidden) partition at the end of the USB drive as well (use gparted).
+For best bootability, I strongly recommend you create a small (hidden) primary partition at the end of the USB drive as well (use gparted).